lachlan-ibm/soft-fido2/README.md

 ## License

-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Resources